 By being honest about the challenges and building a process that accounts for them.

 I am not going to pretend that managing an offshore development team is straightforward.
 It is not.
-We met with half a dozen offshore development businesses before selecting our partner in Sri Lanka, and even with the right team, the model requires deliberate structure to work well.
+We met with half a dozen offshore development businesses before selecting our partner, and even with the right team, the model requires deliberate structure to work well.

 The challenges are real.
 Timezone differences mean you cannot always get an instant answer.
 Communication styles differ, and what feels like a clear brief to you might be interpreted differently by someone in a different cultural context.
 Quality expectations need to be explicitly defined, not assumed.
 Requirements need to be tighter and more detailed than you would write for someone sitting next to you.